dmcarth/TaskPaper/README.md

 let outline = TaskPaper("Hello world")
 ```

-A `TaskPaper` object holds an array of `Item`s.
+A `TaskPaper` object holds an array of `Item`'s.
 An item can be a note, a project, or a task.

 ```Swift
 for item in outline.items {